marvel-nccr/quantum-mobile/docs/developers/build-cloud.md

 - If you intend to publish the image, follow AWS instructions to remove system SSH keys:
    `sudo shred -u /etc/ssh/*_key /etc/ssh/*_key.pub`

-- List image publicly: After creation, edit the properties and select "public"
+- Listing an image publicly: After creation of the image, edit its properties and select "public"

 ### GCP